naomibschwartz/naomibschwartz.github.io/content/authors/sabrina-qistina/_index.md

   - Undergraduate Students
 ---

-Sabrina is an undergraduate student who has been a Summer Research Assistant for the past two summers at the Schwartz Lab.
-Growing up in Southeast Asia, she thinks a lot about tropical rainforests and how they change.
+Sabrina is an undergraduate student who has been a Research Assistant for the past two summers at the Schwartz Lab.
+Growing up in Malaysia, she thinks a lot about tropical rainforests and how they change.
 In her spare time, you can find her crafting, climbing, coffee-making, and breaking patterns of alliteration.